Martha Speaks (book)

 Martha Speaks is a children's picture book written and illustrated by Susan Meddaugh and published by Houghton Mifflin in September 1992.
 It is the first in a series of six books featuring a young girl named Helen Finney and her pet dog named Martha.

 Plot

-The book follows the adventures of the dog Martha, who could speak after being fed alphabet soup.
+The book follows the adventures of the dog Martha, who can speak after being fed alphabet soup.
 The family complains about Martha being talkative and she stops eating her soup.
-When a burglar breaks into the family's house, Martha was unable to call for help.
-When the burglar gives her alphabet soup, Martha calls the police and the family appreciates her for speaking again.
+When a burglar breaks into the family's house, Martha is unable to call for help.
+The burglar gives her alphabet soup to keep her quiet and distracted, completely unaware that it gives her the ability to talk.
+Martha then calls the police and the family appreciates her for speaking again.

 Reception

 The Horn Book Magazine said the book was "Good-natured and amusing, with cheerful illustrations" and Patricia Tauzer writing for Common Sense Media wrote in a four star (out of five) review that, "the story is clever."